 It is to the financial advantage of students withdrawing, dropping to a part-time status or reducing credit hours, to do so as early in the semester/session as possible.
 No adjustments to tuition, meals, and/or room charges will be made after the fourth week of classes each semester.
-The percentage of the credit which will be applied to the student's account is listed in the following chart:
+The percentage of the credit applied to the student's account is found below: